-Dmitry Filippov, How Shinzo Abe Is Changing Japan's Foreign Policy Apparatus, The Diplomat, 13 December 2018, https://thediplomat.com/2018/12/how-shinzo-abe-is-changing-japans-foreign-policy-apparatus/
+Dmitry Filippov, How Shinzo Abe Is Changing Japan's Foreign Policy Apparatus, The Diplomat, 13 December 2018, https://thediplomat.com/2018/12/how-shinzo-abe-is-changing-japans-foreign-policyapparatus/ Expert Advice

-Expert Advice

 The Japanese government is assisted by a large number of advisory councils.
 These are traditionally associated with particular ministries and agencies, with some cross-cutting councils chaired by the prime minister.
 Such councils are usually composed of private sector representatives, academics, journalists, former civil servants and trade unionists.
-The question is whether advisory boards truly impact policymaking or whether the executive simply uses them to legitimize preconceived policy plans.
+The question is whether advisory boards truly impact policymaking or whether the executive simply uses them to legitimize extant policy plans.
 The answer may well vary from case to case.
-In 2018, the government set up an advisory panel tasked with reexamining Japan's defense guidelines, a move intended to expedite the process.
 In some instances, LDP-led governments have used outside expertise to overcome opposition to policy changes and reform.
 Think tanks, most of which operate on a for-profit basis, play only a limited role in terms of influencing national policymaking.

 In 2019, powerful Financial Services Minister Taro Aso publicly rejected findings of a Financial Services Agency panel report on the pension system, raising concerns that expert recommendations would in the future be less able to guide policymaking.
+Similarly, throughout 2020, the government was criticized for its failure to consult with experts on COVID-19 policies and its response to the pandemic.